Aln-Alx/.dotfiles/README.md

 ```[#CommitNum DAYOFWEEKACRONYMDDMMYY - ACTUALCOMMITMESSAGE ]```

-(CommitNum - Is the counot of what commit it is; DAYOFWEEKACRONYM is yk M for Monday, SU for Sunday etc, ddmmyy is just the regular format for dates and ACTUALCOMMITMESSAGE is the commit message if you couldn't guess)
+(CommitNum - Is the count of what commit it is; DAYOFWEEKACRONYM is yk M for Monday, SU for Sunday etc, DDMMYY is just the regular format for dates and ACTUALCOMMITMESSAGE is the commit message if you couldn't guess)